Digital as the cornerstone of the employee experience

 2020 put outstanding fears to rest over transitioning to the cloud and saw even the most cloud-adverse enterprises make the jump to enable remote work.
 Teams, Zoom, Yammer, and Slack became household names as cloud technology connected people across the world.
 Equally, for many companies cloud suites like Microsoft 365 and Google Workspace provided the essential infrastructure needed enable work to continue remotely.

-Transforming productivity with the cloud
+Transforming productivity with cloud technology

 As cloud technology continues to expand its reach, more and more of the tools employees rely on every day are hosted in the cloud.